user530/ttrpg-frontend/docs/entities.md

 The list of game settings, for example: ForgottenRealms, Greyhawk, etc;

 # gameGenres
-list of tags like: Adventure, ActionRPG, Detective, etc
+list of tags like: Adventure, ActionRPG, Detective, etc;

 # gamePriorities
-number of percentiles showing game accents: Combat - 50%, Roleplay - 25%, etc
+number of percentiles showing game accents: Combat - 50%, Roleplay - 25%, etc;

+# gamePlayerSlotsMin
+minimal number of players for the game;

-# gamePlayerSlots
+# gamePlayerSlotsMax
-number of players for the game
+maximal number of players for the game;

 # gameObserverSlots
-number of observers for the game
+number of observers for the game;

 # gameShortDescription
 game description should include several key points: